garykac/woven/docs/rules.md

 * Abandon an Eye or Charge and immediately add the token back in your Mana Pool.
 * Change one of your Anchored Eyes into a normal Eye

-When you've completed your Actions, if you are in a Special Location, then see Special Location section.

 ### Cast a Spell